SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Using for Symbolic Regression

 We build the SR model upon \modelname's numeric encoder $\mathcal{E}^{V}_{\theta}$ which transforms numeric data into semantically rich embeddings.
 On top of this encoder, we implement an expression generation module $\mathcal{G}_{\omega}$ that integrates an expression decoder $\mathcal{D}_{\phi}$ and a mapping network $g_{\gamma}$ to generate symbolic expressions: $\mathcal{G}_{\omega} = \mathcal{D}_{\phi} \circ g\left(\bm{Z}_V;\gamma\right)$.

-\textbf{Expression Decoder.} To adapt \modelname for SR, we overlay an expression generation decoder $\mathcal{D}_{\phi}$, after \modelname's numeric encoder $\mathcal{E}^{V}_{\theta}$ (shown in Fig.~\ref{fig:snipsrlso}(a)).
-This decoder, which utilizes a multi-layer Transformer architecture \citep{Biggio-NeSymReS-ICML-2021, Kamienny-E2E-symbolic-NIPS-2022}, is trained to map numeric encodings into symbolic expressions, aiming to minimize the divergence between the predicted $\hat{f}$ and the actual functions $f$.
+\textbf{Expression Decoder.} To use \modelname for SR, we overlay an expression generation decoder $\mathcal{D}_{\phi}$, after \modelname's numeric encoder (shown in Fig.~\ref{fig:snipsrlso}(a)).
+This decoder, which utilizes a multi-layer Transformer \citep{Biggio-NeSymReS-ICML-2021, Kamienny-E2E-symbolic-NIPS-2022}, is trained to map numeric encodings into symbolic expressions, aiming to minimize the divergence between the predicted $\hat{f}$ and actual functions $f$.

 \textbf{Mapping Network.} Inspired by the ClipCap approach \citep{mokady2021clipcap} in the field of image captioning, which integrates CLIP's pre-trained image embeddings with GPT-2 pre-trained text generation model through a learnable mapping network, we adopt a similar strategy for SR. As shown in Fig.~\ref{fig:snipsrlso}(a), to facilitate integration with the E2E's \citep{Kamienny-E2E-symbolic-NIPS-2022} pre-trained SR decoder ($\mathcal{D}^{E2E}_{\phi}$), we introduce a learnable Mapping Network $g_{\gamma}$.
-This module translates \modelname's numeric embeddings $\bm{Z}_V$ into a compatible input for $\mathcal{D}^{E2E}_{\phi}$ Specifically, $g:\mathbb{R}^{d_{emb}} \rightarrow \mathbb{R}^{M \times d_{emb}}$ reshapes \modelname embeddings into a sequence with maximum length $M$.
+This module translates \modelname's numeric embeddings $\bm{Z}_V$ into a compatible input for $\mathcal{D}^{E2E}_{\phi}$.
+Specifically, $g:\mathbb{R}^{d_{emb}} \rightarrow \mathbb{R}^{M \times d_{emb}}$ reshapes \modelname embeddings into a sequence with maximum length $M$.
 This approach lets us leverage the existing pre-trained SR decoder without the need for training from scratch.